 A study by Edelman found that 87 percent of people want meaningful interactions with brands, but only 17 percent believe that brands deliver them.

 About two-thirds of the survey respondents said their relationships with brands are one-sided.
 In other words, they feel that they’re the ones giving to the relationship and that brands only take.

 Yikes.
 That’s a lot of relationship issues.
 So what does all this mean for your business?

 If your business is trying to reach teens, Instagram is where to find them.
-In a survey of teens this summer, 32 percent named Instagram as the most important social network.
+In a survey of teens as of April 2017, 76 percent named Instagram as the most important social network.

 I’ve gotten a firsthand glimpse of what teens enjoy on their go-to social network through my volunteer gig for the Texas Teen Book Festival.
 Held each fall in Austin, Texas, the festival brings beloved YA (young adult) authors like Jenny Han and Suzanne Young to town and draws flocks of teen (and grown-up!) fans to see them.

-One of the ways I help out is posting to the festival’s …
+One of the ways I help out is posting to the …